Macy's Union Square: I. Magnin building

 In the late 1990s Macy's began a multi-year project to rehabilitate the entire complex, remodeling of the 1929/1948 building and the Men's Store; expanding into the upper floors of the Magnin's building, and razing and replacing the two out-of-date buildings on Geary Street facing Union Square (on the Brickell and Dohrmann's sites), giving the store its current signature glass-fronted entry from the Square.

 In 2018, Macy's proceeded to sell both of its most recent additions: the former I. Magnin building that had been incorporated into the main complex, and the separate Men's Store (former Liberty House) building.
 The complex, now reduced back to its pre-1984 size, still boasts about 700000 sqft of retail space.

-Closure
+Closure Plans & Current Plans

 On February 27, 2024, it was announced that Macy's would be closing this location as part of a plan to close 150 stores nationwide by the end of 2026.
 Macy's stated that the location would remain open until the property would be sold to a new owner.
 More than 400 employees will be impacted as part of the closure.
+In November of 2025, Macy's announced they are partnering with developer TMG Partners for the future development of its 600,000-square-foot store property, abandoning previously announced plans to leave the site in 2027.